CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/env_spritetrain/entity.md

 <li class="imagepadding" markdown="1"><b>2048 </b> : <span style="color:#9fc5e8;">Not in Deathmatch</span> : Obsolete in Sven Co-op.
 Makes the entity don't appear in Multiplayer Games.</li>
 </ul>
 </div>
-<div class="notices blue">Spritetrains are not efficient on the network-code.
+<div class="notices blue" markdown="1">Spritetrains are not efficient on the network-code.
 You should use them as little as possible and only temporarily.</div>